humdrum-tools/humdrum-documentation/tool/kern/index.md

 the **-x** option).

 Key signature sensitivity is illustrated in the following example.
-The input contains a \"pitch-height key signature\" \-- where flats and sharps pertain to only a specific absolute pitch.
+The input contains a \"pitch-height key signature\" &mdash; where flats and sharps pertain to only a specific absolute pitch.
 For example, Bb3 is preferred to A\#3, although A\#4 is preferred to Bb4.
 Similarly, C\#4 is preferred to Db4, although Db5 is preferred to C\#5. ``